TheGlitch1/Remote-Friendly-Companies-API/README.md

 - **`401 Unauthorized`**: If authentication credentials are required but missing or invalid.
 - **`404 Not Found`**: If the requested resource is not found.
 - **`500 Internal Server Error`**: If the server encounters an error while processing the request.

-This is just one example of how you could describe your API.
-You may want to add more details, such as specific regions or countries, or additional fields for each company.
-Additionally, you may want to consider implementing authentication and rate limiting to protect your API and ensure that it's used appropriately.